 - encourage self-reliance and the use of the new technologies;

 - reflect the cultural and linguistic diversity of the communities served;

 - contribute to the economic and social well-being of our communities.

 The Library is governed by a Library Board made up of seven municipal representatives and two provincial appointees.
-It is funded by the Nova Scotia Department of Education, by the participating municipalities, and by board-generated funding activities.
+It is funded by the Nova Scotia Department of Communities, Culture and Heritage, by the participating municipalities, and by board-generated funding activities.